 Starting a garden can be a rewarding and enjoyable experience.
 Here are some basic steps to get started:

-Choose a site: Choose a site that gets at least six hours of sunlight and has well-draining soil.
+Choose a site: Choose one that gets at least six hours of sunlight and has well-draining soil.
 Consider the size of your garden and the type of plants you want to grow when choosing a site.

 Prepare the soil: Remove any grass or weeds from the site and loosen the soil to a depth of at least 12 inches.
 Incorporate organic matter such as compost or aged manure to improve the soil's fertility and structure.